saltyorg/docs/docs/sandbox/apps/notifiarr.md

 Now go to the Notifiarr website and configure your integrations and discord server.
 Refer to the [Notifiarr documentation](https://notifiarr.wiki/) for more information.

-The role will attempt to configure sonarr, radarr, plex, and tautulli.
+The role will attempt to configure Sonarr, Radarr, Plex, and Tautulli.
 Other apps can be edited in the config file which can be found at `"/opt/notifiarr/notifiarr.conf"` in a standard install.
 From time to time new options will be added and an [example config file can be found here.](https://github.com/Notifiarr/notifiarr/blob/main/examples/notifiarr.conf.example)

-A quickstart guide can be found on the [Trash Guides website.](https://trash-guides.info/Notifiarr/Quick-Start/)
+A guide to setup and sync TRaSH guides with Radarr and Sonarr can be found on the [TRaSH Guides website](https://trash-guides.info/Guide-Sync/).

 ## Advanced